-Get a PDF of the complete 2014 Student Handbook -Patient Care Technician Supplement.

-Criminal Background Check

-A criminal history background check is required for all Patient Care Technician students.
-If the results are positive, the student will not be permitted to progress in the program.
+Get a PDF of the complete 2015 Student Handbook -Patient Care Technician Supplement 2015 Student Handbook Criminal Background Check A criminal history background check is required for all students in the Patient Care Technician program.
+A positive background check may prohibit the student from progressing in the program and from becoming certified to work in the field.
 If a conviction or arrest occurs while a student is enrolled in the Patient Care Technician program, it is the student's responsibility to inform the Department Chair.
 This notification must be in writing and must occur promptly after the event occurs.
 The required notification must include a description of the circumstances surrounding the conviction.
 Subsequent to this notification, the student should make an appointment with the Department Chair to discuss options.
 Upon returning from a Leave of Absence, students must undergo a criminal background check.
-If the results are positive, the student will not be permitted to return to the Patient Care Technician program.
+A positive background check may prohibit the student from returning to the Patient Care Technician program and from becoming certified to work in the field.
 Any fees involved with the repeat background check will be the responsibility of the student.

-Dress Code
+Berkeley College (http://berkeleycollege.edu) 1-800-446-5400 ext.
+W80 Student Handbook - Dress Code 7/16/15, 11:05 AM